-Capital assets related debt should include debt issued to refund existing capital related debt.
+Capital asset related debt should include debt issued to refund existing capital related debt.

 If one government issued debt to finance the capital assets of another government, this debt should not reduce the Net Investment in Capital Assets unless the capital assets are also reported by the government issuing debt.
-If they are not reported, the debt should be reported in the Unrestricted component of net position.
-If the amount is significant, government should disclose details in the notes to the financial statements.
+If the assets are not reported by the government issuing the debt, the debt should be reported in the Restricted or Unrestricted component of net position, depending on the constraints on the financial resources.
+If the amount is significant, the government should disclose details about the transaction in the notes to the financial statements.

-The significant amounts of unspent bond proceeds or deferred inflows of resources at the year-end should be reported as an increase of Restricted or Unrestricted component of net position, not as a reduction of Net Investment in Capital Assets.
+The amounts of unspent bond proceeds at the year-end should be reported as an increase of Restricted or Unrestricted component of net position, depending on the constraints on the these financial resources, not as a reduction of Net Investment in Capital Assets, as these amounts should already be excluded from the outstanding principal of capital-related borrowings.

-4.2.8.30 If there is no capital related debt, the line should be labeled Investment in Capital Assets.
+If there is no capital related debt, the line should be labeled Investment in Capital Assets.